LGN520/farreach-public/docs/netreach-voting-v3-memory.md

 	+ Maintain one special case list is enough
 		* In design, switch os only writes the special case list before the end of current snapshot period, and it only reads the special case list after the end of current snapshot period
 		* In simulation: only switch os thread writes the special case list before receiving the snapshot data, and only backuper reads the special case list after receiving the snapshot data to perform rollback
-- TODO: Implement design for packet loss
+- Implement design for packet loss
 	+ Switch OS retry by tcp channel
-	+ TODO: Seq mechanism
+	+ Seq mechanism
 		* NOTE: seq is genreated by switch which is in big-endian
 		* PUTREQ/PUTREQ_RECIR -> PUTREQ_POP (new seq), PUTREQ_RECIR (new seq), PUTREQ_SEQ (new seq; PUTREQ forwarded to server)
 			- NOTE: PUTREQ_CASE1 and PUTRES do not need seq / valid